 Chances are, when you decided to become a teacher “live streaming” wasn’t something you envisioned as part of your job description.
 As we all know, COVID-19 has changed the course of how we live, work, and learn.
 And, when it comes to teaching, let’s be honest, it’s changed everything.

-Though we’re just weeks into the new school year, your school’s distance learning plan is probably changing rapidly, maybe even daily, which means you’re most likely already engaging in an online-plus in-class learning strategy—or, maybe you’re teaching 100 percent virtual already.
-Whatever the case may be, this new way of engaging with your students has become your new reality, and it most likely won’t be going away anytime soon.
+Your school’s distance learning plan is probably changing rapidly, maybe even daily.
+You’re most likely already engaging in an online-plus in-class learning strategy—or, maybe you’re teaching 100 percent virtual already.
+Whatever the case may be, this new way of engaging with your students has become your new reality.
 If you’re a teacher with a flair for the technical, and you enjoy being in front of a camera, this has probably been a natural transition for you.
 But, if you’ve found virtual teaching to be more challenging—especially from an equipment perspective—don’t worry, you’re not alone.

 The struggle is real.

 There are many challenges involved in a blended environment of both online and in-class learning.
 First, there’s the obvious struggle of teaching in front of a camera and juggling the dual role of interacting with your in-class students while simultaneously checking in with your virtual learners through the lens.
 Plus, there’s the ever-looming question of are you set up with the right equipment to give both sets of students the best possible experience?

 If you’re looking to improve your live-streaming capabilities, there are affordable and easy-to-use accessories that can help.
 These components work in tandem with your camera, tablet or phone, and can help transform your classroom (or home office) into a top-notch virtual learning studio.